6 - TIME NATIONAL Championship

 VERNON LAKERS

-After a one years leave of absence the franchise adopted a new name, the Vernon Lakers, for the 1980-81 season.
+After the league granted the franchise a one years leave of absence, the franchise adopted a new name, the Vernon Lakers, for the 1980-81 season.
 They kept that name till the end of 1994-95 season.

-Hank Aarsen Sr., (Vern Dye?), Sheldon Bloomer, Ray Williment Sr.
+Owners - Hank Aarsen Sr., Sheldon Bloomer, Ray Williment Sr., (Vern Dye?)

 Vernon Lakers Logo 1980-81

-The previous Vernon Canadians ownership group continued with the new 'Vernon Lakers Junior 'A' Team in the 1980-81 season.
+The previous Vernon Canadians ownership group continued with the new 'Vernon Lakers Junior 'A' Team for the 1980-81 season.

-Hank Aarsen Sr. would be the General Manager.
-Coaching the 1980-81 team were Russ Newton who was replaced sometime during the season my Gary Criss with a combined record of R.S.
-56GP-8W-48L-0T
+Hank Aarsen Sr. would be the General Manager and coaching the 1980-81 team was Russ Newton who was replaced sometime during the season by Gary Criss.
+The two coaches had a combined record of; Regular Season 56GP-8W-48L-0T.
+The team failed to make the playoffs for a second time, the first being 1978.

-The team was sold following the playoffs to Carl & Ivy Ememark and Bud Russel.
+The team was eventually sold following the playoffs to Carl & Ivy Ememark and Bud Russel.

 Vernon Lakers Logo 1980-89